OWASP/www-project-developer-guide/release/04-foundations/05-top-ten.md

 * [Data Security Top 10][data10]
 * [Low-Code/No-Code Top 10][lcnc10]
 * [Mobile Top 10][mobile10]
+* [Serverless Top 10][serverless10]
 * [Top 10 CI/CD Security Risks][cicd10]
 * [Top 10 for Large Language Model Applications][llm10]
 * [Top 10 Privacy Risks][privacy10]
 * [Top 10 Proactive Controls][proactive10]
 * [Top 10 Web Application Security Risks][top10]

-There are other OWASP Top 10s that are still being worked on as 'incubator' projects so this list may change.
+Many of the OWASP Top 10s that are being worked on as 'incubator' projects so this list will change.

 ----

+The OWASP Developer Guide is a community effort; if you see something that needs changing then [submit an issue][issue0405] or [edit on GitHub][edit0405].

 [a01]: https://owasp.org/Top10/A01_2021-Broken_Access_Control/
 [a01cs]: https://cheatsheetseries.owasp.org/IndexTopTen.html#a012021-broken-access-control